michalm08/raven_task/README.md

 'Failed to load area.
 DatabaseDoesNotExistException'

 In this case, you will need to manually add a database named `parkingTask` to continue using the project.

+## .env
+The currency API key (in the .env file) has been intentionally added to GitHub for your testing purposes.